 - Data Base and Database Management (Navicat for iPad is okay, and there are some passable tools, but nothing really useful for professional DBA.)

-- Project Management (unless you’re entire toolset is web based, you will find this limiting)
+- Project Management (unless your entire toolset is web based, you will find this limiting).
+Honorable mention for Quick Plan Pro, if you are doing traditional Project Management and some agile.

 - Network Administration-There are some very good tools (Net Analyzer among others), the inability for iPad OS to get Mac addresses can be limiting